-Understanding yourself is about becoming able to see and listen to yourself with curiousity and compassion instead of with judgement and criticism.
+Understanding yourself is about cultivating Agile Self-Leadership and teaching your Inner Leader and Facilitator to become able to see and listen to yourself with curiosity and compassion instead of with judgement and criticism.

 Becoming capable of negotiating with yourself and others requires deep self-understanding.
 Becoming capable of designing solutions that meet many seemingly conflicting needs is the key to getting unstuck and freeing your creative and cooperative mind to from assuming there is only one “right” answer or one right way.